akoutit/Chatbot_Intention/README.md

 ### Training

 For training, we used data augmentation via chatbots, generating diverse utterances to enrich the dataset.
-The training was conducted using the `nn_classifier.ipynb` and `SVM_classifier.ipynb` notebook with the datasets located at `/content/intent-detection-augmented.csv` and `/content/intent-detection-Train.csv`.
+The training was conducted using the `NN_classifier.ipynb` and `SVM_classifier.ipynb` notebook with the datasets located at `/content/intent-detection-augmented.csv` and `/content/intent-detection-Train.csv`.
 The notebook implements:
 - **Stratified data splitting** to ensure class balance.
 - **200+ epoch training** with **early stopping**.